Started Business with Cash Journal entry is probably the initial accounting transaction.

 Personal Account

-GL Accounts which relate to Natural Persons (like Ram, Suresh) , Artificial persons (like LLP, Company) and Representative Persons like Capital Account, Drawings Accounts, etc., fall into Personal Account Category.
+GL Accounts which relate to Natural Persons (like Ram, Suresh), Artificial Persons (like LLP, Company), and Representative Persons like Capital Accounts, Drawings Accounts, etc., fall into the Personal Account Category.

 Rule: Receiver and Giver will be debited and credited, respectively.